The 1972 march that over a decade later would be known as the Dallas Gay Pride Parade. (courtesy of UNT Libraries Special Collections)

 Some of Dallas' influential black drag queens from the 1980s and 90s.

-With the 50th anniversary of the pivotal Stonewall Riots, Billy Fong looks at the past, present, and future of gay culture in Dallas.
+Editor’s Note: This story was originally published in 2019 in honor of the 50th anniversary of the pivotal Stonewall Riots.
+As we near the end of Pride Month, we’re revisiting Billy Fong’s look at the past, present, and future of LGBTQ culture in Dallas.

 During the wee hours of June 28, 1969, a riot broke out during a police raid at New York City’s Stonewall Inn — a gay bar in Greenwich Village.
 Those in the surrounding neighborhood erupted in response.
 Rioters threw bottles and rushed police barricades.
 Drag queens kicked their heels in the air like the Rockettes and sang: “We are the Stonewall girls.
 We wear our hair in curls … We wear our dungarees above our nelly knees …”